xytis/GURPS/Campaigns/Ravnica/06_1_escape_from_tunnels.md

 On taking out the device from the earth a low grumble is heard.

 A deadbridge goliath beetle is charging towards the party.
-It appears unstopable.
+It appears unstoppable.

 1 deadbridge goliath beetle [sheet](https://www.dndbeyond.com/monsters/triceratops)